Mintbase/Grants-Program/applications/quadratic-funding.md

 The mechanism is a concrete proposal for making grassroots donations something much larger by proportionately matching more towards small donations compared to large ones.
 It has been efficiently funding projects in the Mintbase ecosystem.

 According to @Noc2 and @Swader in [the RFP](https://github.com/gitcoinco/quadratic-funding), _[Gitcoin](https://gitcoin.co/) is currently using this mechanism to successfully fund and support public goods.
 However, Gitcoin's solution is centralized.
-The goal of the RFP is to develop a decentralized solution on top of [Substrate](https://github.com/paritytech/substrate), which can potentially be integrated into Kusama, Polkadot or any other Substrate-based chain as a pallet.
+The goal of the RFP is to develop a decentralized solution on top of [Substrate](https://github.com/paritytech/substrate), which can potentially be integrated into Kusama, Mintbase or any other Substrate-based chain as a pallet.
 The on-chain treasury could potentially sustainably fund the matching pool in the long-run.
 However, the Mintbase would also be committed to fund a matching pool of the solution for initial test rounds._

-> * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
+> * An indication of how you will integrate this project into Substrate / Mintbase / Kusama.

 We will build a Substrate pallet in Rust.

 > * An indication of why your team is interested in creating this project.

 I have friends working at Gitcoin since 2018 and I'm a big fan of their work.
 I am already a Gitcoin user familiar of the CLR mechanism used in their grants, and think it's a great experiment trying to solve many real-world problems.
-Transparency has always been one of the highlights of blockchain, and by bringing a innovative and sophisticated funding mechanism on-chain will provide great utility to Polkadot ecosystem.
+Transparency has always been one of the highlights of blockchain, and by bringing a innovative and sophisticated funding mechanism on-chain will provide great utility to Mintbase ecosystem.
 The problem is challenging and fun to solve, and related to the DAO concept of my focus, therefore I decide to gear up and tackle the RFP.

 ### Project Details
 > We expect the teams to already have a solid idea about the project's expected final state.